 Blanchett was also reunited with director Haynes in another drama for the 2015 season, Carol, in which she plays a suburban housewife who becomes romantically involved with a store saleswoman (Rooney Mara).
 The project was adapted from a 1952 novel (originally titled The Price of Salt) by Patricia Highsmith, the same author who'd penned The Talented Mr. Ripley.
 Both Blanchett and Mara received Golden Globe actress nominations, with Carol itself receiving additional nods in the categories of Best Drama, Direction and Score.
 Both women also received Academy Award nominations for their work, thus marking Blanchett's seventh Oscar nod.

-In 2008 Blanchett and her husband were appointed co-artistic directors of the Sydney Theatre Company, serving in that capacity for several seasons.
+In 2008, Blanchett and her husband, Andrew Upton, were appointed co-artistic directors of the Sydney Theatre Company, serving in that capacity for several seasons.
 She also performed in several productions that included Jean Genet's The Maids, which appeared at the 2014 Lincoln Center Festival in New York.
-In 2017 the acclaimed actress made her Broadway debut in a production of Anton Chekhov's The Present.
+In 2017, the acclaimed actress made her Broadway debut in a production of Anton Chekhov's The Present.